Gay Analogy may sound off-putting to some Christians but analogy is a biblical way to understand God’s will in the Bible.

 Apparently then, it is possible to be in a forbidden, committed, faithful, non-cultic marriage relationship where the children turn out wonderful.

-Therefore, we reason that a married gay or lesbian couple can also do a wonderful job of raising children who love and serve God.
+Therefore, we reason by analogy, that a married gay or lesbian couple can enjoy the blessing of God and also do a wonderful job of raising children who love and serve God.

 Because our gay analogy meets these strict criteria and God blessed Amram and Jochebed’s forbidden relationship, we conclude that God can and does bless loving gay marriages which, by the way are culturally accepted and legal in all fifty states in the USA.